aaronwald/vms/terraform/README.md

 Create ```file.json``` at _APIs & Services->Credentials->Create credentials->API Key_

-A second key will be needed to pull from the _Container Registry_ in GCP.
+A second key will be needed to pull from the _Container Registry_ in GCP (if using k8s with Jenkins then you can reuse the existing service account with your pods).

+See [Example](main.tf) for simple deployment that sets up a cluster, firewall, network, service, and deployment.

 ```
 export GOOGLE_CLOUD_KEYFILE_JSON=<file.json>
 terraform init
 terraform apply
 ```